Native Plants That You Can Eat!

 We humbly acknowledge the great debt that we have to the Native American peoples of this region.
 These people, both present and past, have developed an intimate knowledge of the uses of these native plants.
 We have drawn upon some of this knowledge in our plant descriptions, and in building our relationship with these plants.
 For this, we are deeply humbled and grateful.

 We have spoken with several members of tribes within the region.
 Those members have expressed their permission for us to display some indigenous tribal knowledge about these plants.
 It is important that we all know these peoples are NOT gone.
 They are still present, and their cultures and wisdom live on actively throughout the Northwest.

 Our nursery does not assume to represent or speak for native peoples or their experience, or wish to appropriate and benefit from their culture.
 We intend to share the beauty and magic of these native plants with more and more people, so that we may all begin to feel our authentic connection with this Earth, and begin to care for it better - as Native Americans have and continue to do.

-We are forging our own unique relationships with these plants and this beautiful region we also now call home.
-We are learning to return to our interconnectedness to Nature again and again through the practice of working with these special and sacred plants.
+At the same time, we continue to forge our own unique relationships with these plants and this beautiful region we also now call home.
+We devote ourselves to learning to return to our interconnectedness to Nature again and again through the practice of working with these special and sacred plants.
 We ask that you, as truly sustainable gardeners and customers, do the same.

 Thank you.
 Thank you.
 Thank you.
-With honor and respect,
+With humility and respect,

 Native Foods Nursery